b7duongcs/brians-app/README.md

 </p>

 Simply fill in all the information fields.
-Both the "Date" and "Time" fields use their respective non-text entry fields
+Both the "Date" and "Time" fields use their respective non-text entry forms

 <p align = "center">
 <img src="/Screenshots/Calendar.png" width="35%" height="35%">